ForestAdmin/documentation-user-guide/other-tabs/collaboration/approval-requests.md

 Approval requests are created by smarts actions that require manual validation to be executed according to the [Approval workflow](../../project-settings/teams-and-users/manage-roles.md#approval-workflow-permissions).
 On this screen, you'll find all the actions linked to these approvals, divided into three lists: &#x20;

-- __Created__:  This is the list of approvals requests you've created using acton smarts.
+- __Created__:  This is the list of pending approvals you have generated.

-- __To review__: This is the list of approval requests you have to approve or reject.
+- __To review__: This is the list of approval requests you have the right to approve or reject based on role permission.

-- __History__: This is the history of approvals requests that have been processed and closed.
+- __History__: This is the history of approval requests that have been processed and closed.

 ![](../../.gitbook/assets/approvals-global-screen.png)

 ## Action on approval requests

-You can open every approval request you have to process and choose to validate or reject them on this modal:
+By clicking on an approval, a modal will open.
+In there you will find the execution context of the action (the targeted record and any form value that was defined on the action).
+After review, you can either validate or reject the approval:

 ![](../../.gitbook/assets/approvals-actions.png)